Wubbodev/ExecutableAPI/README.md

 # ExecutableAPI
-Easy to use item executor library.
+Easy to use item executor library for the paper/spigot.